digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 ---

-# Reason 2: Determining the Processing Plan
+# Reason 2: Determine processing plan
 - __Size and complexity of the file system__: How much organization and descriptive file naming is already present.
 - __Sensitive or personally-identifying information__: Identifying and addressing areas with potentially sensitive data that may require special handling.
 - __Manual sampling needs__: Areas that may need manual review or sampling for appraisal.